NicolaMagnabosco/GoogleDrive_Uploader_NET/README.md

 This step is necessary in order to make the app get the credentials from your account.

 ## Importing the project
-When importing the project on VS the refereces must be stored; building and starting the application should automatically solve the problem.
+When importing the project on VS the refereces must be restored; building and starting the application should automatically solve the problem.